huangs-nyc/racing-sim-esp32/README.md

 Sensory input and testing:

 Make sure that you have the Arduino IDE software and your ESP32 software installed.
-If you do not have Arduino IDE or tehe ESP32 LILYGO TTGO software, follow these instructions to install them: https://coms3930.notion.site/Lab-1-TFT-Display-a53b9c10137a4d95b22d301ec6009a94.
+If you do not have Arduino IDE or the ESP32 LILYGO TTGO software, follow these instructions to install them: https://coms3930.notion.site/Lab-1-TFT-Display-a53b9c10137a4d95b22d301ec6009a94.

 Once you have this installed, connect your board to the Arduino IDE, and upload and run the code from the data-input-testing.ino file.
 Open your serial monitor, and if your breadboard connections are correct, you will see four values, separated by commas.
 The first is the x-acis input, which